Have you ever stopped to think why we celebrate the Easter Bunny and have egg hunts?

 Give unto the LORD the glory due to His name; Worship the LORD in the beauty of holiness.
 Psalm 29:2

-This is the goal and the foundation for everything we must do.
+This must be the goal and the foundation for everything we do.
 No matter how you choose to celebrate Christ do it in the beauty of holiness.
 There’s really no end for how we can worship the wonderful God.

 And as always– Be Kind.
 Be Encouraging.
 Be a Multiplier!